Jorropo/PeerTube-autoDiscover/README.md

 ```
 # Instances List update
 Use it as the same of discover but you don't need to do somethings with stdout, this program will update instances list.

+# Error ?
+If you see some ssl errors, this is a wrong configuration with this node, this is harmless and they should be catched by a try but right now there is a bug with this.